 If the event was not what you expected or you feel disappointed with the organizer, do keep the following points in mind:

-Do voice your concerns in private
+13 – Voice your concerns in private

 If you feel there is something the organizer could improve upon, try to wait until after the show to send an email.
-If it’s something you feel they could address right then and there, pull them aside and discuss it in private, offering them a suggestion, making it clear it’s just your opinion and you’re not telling them what to do.
+If it’s something you feel they could address right then and there, pull them aside and discuss it in private, offering a suggestion, making it clear it’s just your opinion and you’re not telling them what to do.
 The last thing you want to do is gossip with other vendors or embarrass the organizer in front of other people.
 They’re working hard to do their best and improve with each event.

 Any tips you’d like to add?
 Leave a comment below!

 Hey, I’m Erin 🙂 I write about small business and craft show techniques I’ve learned from being a small business owner for almost 2 decades, selling at dozens of craft shows, and earning a diploma in Visual Communication Design.
 I hope you find my advice helpful!